Black-throated magpie-jay

 The black-throated magpie-jay (Cyanocorax colliei) is a strikingly long-tailed magpie-jay of northwestern Mexico.

 Taxonomy

 The black-throated magpie-jay was formally described in 1829 by the Irish zoologist Nicholas Aylward Vigors from a specimen collected at San Blas, Nayarit, Mexico.
 The specimen had been obtained by members of an expedition to explore the western coast of North America captained by Frederick William Beechey on HMS Blossom.
 Vigors coined the binomial name Pica colleriei, with the specific epithet chosen to honour Alexander Collie, the surgeon on board the Blossom, who had presented the specimen to the Zoological Society of London.
 The black-throated magpie-jay and the white-throated magpie-jay were formerly placed in their own genus Calocitta.
 When molecular phylogenetic studies found that the genus Cyanocorax was paraphyletic relative to Calocitta, the two species were subsumed into Cyanocorax to resolve the paraphyly.
 The species is monotypic: no subspecies are recognised.

+The black-throated magpie-jay hybridizes in Jalisco with the white-throated magpie jay (C. formosus), with which it forms a superspecies.